-And when his disciples, James and John, saw this, they said, Lord, wilt thou that we command fire to come down from heaven, and consume them, even as Elijah did?
-(Luke 9:54)
+And when His disciples James and John saw this, they said, "Lord, do You want us to command fire to come down from heaven and consume them, just as Elijah did?" -Luke 9:54

 Imagine him saying, "I think we ought to bring fire down from heaven and get rid of them!"
 Does that sound like the apostle of love?
-Then again, he and his brother James came to the Lord Jesus, and he said something like this: "Now these other men You have are fine men, but James and I have talked it over and we want You to give us places of honor in Your kingdom, one on Your right hand and one on Your left" (see Mark 10:35-37).
+Another time, he and his brother James came to the Lord Jesus and he said something like, "Now these other men You have are fine, but James and I have talked it over and we want You to give us places of honor in Your kingdom-one on Your right hand and one on Your left" (see Mark 10:35-37).
 Does that sound like an apostle of love?
 But that was John.

 However, that man stood yonder at the cross of Christ, and when Jesus was dying He turned over His mother to John's care.
-When John wrote his gospel, he could write: And many other signs truly did Jesus in the presence of his disciples, which are not written in this book; but these are written, that ye might believe that Jesus is the Christ, the Son of God; and that believing ye might have life through his name.
-(John 20:30, 31)
+When John wrote his gospel, he could write:

+And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name. -John 20:30, 31

 John went into eternity by a different route than Judas.
-"For the preaching of the cross is to them that perish foolishness; but unto us who are saved it is the power of God" (1 Corinthians 1:18).
+"For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God" (1 Corinthians 1:18).